People living with a disability - Data

 Learning disability

-As a population, people with learning disabilities are experiencing increased life expectancy.
 As life expectancy has increased, more people with learning disabilities are experiencing multi-morbidities and increased complexity in their health and social care needs.
-People with learning disabilities die, on average, 20 years earlier than people in the general population, often from causes that could be prevented or treated (Scottish Learning Disability Observatory, 2023).
+People with learning disabilities die, on average, 20 years earlier than people in the general population, often from causes that could be prevented or treated (Scottish Learning Disability Observatory, 2023) Intellectual disability and ageing

-785 adults with a Learning Disability are known to Social Care service in Midlothian (Midlothian Council, 2023).
+- 6.3 per 1,000 adults with a Learning Disability are known to Social Care in Midlothian (2019, Scottish Commission for Learning Disability).
+This is higher than the Scottish average.

 Autism Spectrum Disorders

-Autism is more prevalent amongst males than females with sex ratios typically ranging from around 2.5 – 6.0: 1 (Scottish Government, 2018).
-Nationally it is recorded that there is a high frequency of mental health problems experienced across the autism spectrum, particularly in relation to the prevalence of anxiety and depression (Scottish Learning Disability Observatory, 2023).
+There is a high frequency of mental health problems experienced across the autism spectrum, particularly in relation to anxiety and depression (Scottish Learning Disability Observatory, 2023).
 Other common conditions which are known to concur with ASD, include epilepsy, attention deficit, hyperactivity disorder (ADHD), schizophrenia, obsessive compulsive disorder (OCD) and Tourette’s Syndrome.

 Sensory Impairment